PaddlePaddle/Paddle/doc/v2/howto/capi/compile_paddle_lib_en.md

       ..
 ```

-After run the above code to generate Makefile , run: `make && make install`.
-After successfully compiled, the dependencies are required by C-API(includes: (1)PaddlePaddle inference library and header files; (2) Third-party libraries and header files) will be stored in the `PADDLE_ROOT` directory.
+After running the above code to generate Makefile , run: `make && make install`.
+After successful compilation, the dependencies required by C-API(includes: (1)PaddlePaddle inference library and header files; (2) Third-party libraries and header files) will be stored in the `PADDLE_ROOT` directory.

 If the compilation is successful, see the following directory structure under `PADDLE_ROOT`(includes PaddlePaddle header files and libraries, and third-party libraries and header files(determined by the link methods if necessary)):